otavioCosta2110/k8s-tui/plugins/session-save-plugin/README.md

   - `breadcrumb`: Navigation breadcrumb trail
   - `tabs`: Array of open resource tabs with their state

+### Session Loading Process

+When loading a session, the plugin:

+1. **Parses the JSON file** and extracts cluster configurations
+2. **Creates cluster tabs** using `k8s_tui.add_cluster_tab()` for each cluster
+3. **Restores namespaces** and cluster configurations
+4. **Switches to active cluster** using `k8s_tui.switch_to_cluster()`
+5. **Updates status** with loading results

+### Error Handling

+The plugin provides comprehensive error handling:
+- File not found or read errors
+- Invalid JSON format
+- Missing cluster configurations
+- API function failures
+- Graceful degradation with informative status messages

 ### Backwards Compatibility

 The plugin can load both the old single-cluster format and the new multi-cluster format.

+### Session File Format

+The plugin uses the same JSON format as before, ensuring compatibility with existing session files.
+See the format examples below for details.